 Since 2013, UNSOM has helped sustain Somalia's emerging federalism process.
 Key challenges remain however, especially in the realms of security, governance, and economic recovery.
 UNSOM is currently supporting efforts by the Federal Government of Somalia and federal member states to further improve the security situation, including the implementation of the transition plan from the African Union Mission to Somalia (AMISOM) to Somali security forces, as well as reform of the security and justice sectors.
 UNSOM also aims to further support efforts by Somalia's federal and regional leaders to conduct one-person, one-vote elections planned for 2020/1, complete the federalism process, finalize a federal constitution, and galvanize economic recovery, particularly opportunities for youth, which is critical to Somalia's long-term stability.

-UNSOM is headed by Nicholas Haysom, a national of South Africa serving as Special Representative of the Secretary-General for Somalia.
-He is supported by two Deputy Special Representatives: Raisedon Zenenga and Peter de Clercq who is also the UN Resident Coordinator/Humanitarian Coordinator for Somalia.
+UNSOM is headed by James Swan, a national of the United States serving as Special Representative of the Secretary-General for Somalia.
+He is supported by two Deputy Special Representatives: Raisedon Zenenga and Adam Abdelmoula who is also the UN Resident Coordinator/Humanitarian Coordinator for Somalia.